mavryk-network/taquito/website/versioned_docs/version-20.0.0/contracts-library.md

 import { MavrykToolkit } from '@mavrykdynamics/taquito';

 const contractsLibrary = new ContractsLibrary();
-const Tezos = new MavrykToolkit('rpc');
+const Mavryk = new MavrykToolkit('rpc');

 contractsLibrary.addContract({
     'contractAddress1': {
-        script: script1, // script should be obtained from Tezos.rpc.getNormalizedScript('contractAddress1')
+        script: script1, // script should be obtained from Mavryk.rpc.getNormalizedScript('contractAddress1')
-        entrypoints: entrypoints1 // entrypoints should be obtained from Tezos.rpc.getEntrypoints('contractAddress1')
+        entrypoints: entrypoints1 // entrypoints should be obtained from Mavryk.rpc.getEntrypoints('contractAddress1')
     },
     'contractAddress2': {
         script: script2,